List of songs recorded by Becky G

-Becky G is an American singer and actress.
+Becky G is an American singer, songwriter and actress.
 She first gained recognition in 2011 when she began posting videos of herself covering popular songs online.
-One of her videos caught the attention of producer Dr. Luke, who subsequently offered her a joint record deal with Kemosabe Records and RCA Records.
-While working on her debut effort, Gomez collaborated with artists will.i.am, Cody Simpson and Cher Lloyd.
-Her success has led her to collaborate with artists such as Daddy Yankee, Christina Aguilera, David Guetta, and OneRepublic.

-She released her debut extended play, Play It Again was released on July 13, 2013.
-Gomez achieved mainstream success with the release of "Shower" in 2014, which went on to enter the top twenty of the Billboard Hot 100 chart.
-The single would go on to receive a multi platinum certification from the RIAA, denoting two million units sold in the country.
+One of her videos caught the attention of producer Dr. Luke, later Gomez signed with Kemosabe Records in a joint venture with RCA Records, and also affiliated with Sony Music Latin for her Spanish-language releases.
+Throughout her career, she has consistently released music under this Kemosabe/RCA/Sony Latin partnership.
+Gomez released her debut extended play, Play It Again was released on July 13, 2013.
+In 2014, Gomez released the standalone single "Shower".
+Her most successful solo single in US.
+The song mix of bubblegum pop and melodic rap.

 Gomez decided to move to Spanish music in 2016, changing the course in her music career to the Latin music market.
 Her debut studio album, Mala Santa was released on October 17, 2019.
-Mala Santa is a latin pop and reggaeton record, incorporating elements of latin hip-hop and urbano.
+Mala Santa is primarily a reggaeton and latin pop record with urbano influences.
 Her second studio album, Esquemas was released on May 13, 2022.
-Esquemas is primarily a latin, pop rock, focusing more on dance-pop and R&B sounds.
+Esquemas is primarily a reggaeton and latin pop record with latin, pop and dance-pop influence, who described it as a confident and mature project that solidified her status in Latin music while showcasing her artistic autonomy.
 Her third studio album, Esquinas was released on September 28, 2023.
-The album is regional mexican, her first in the genre, as a tribute to her grandparents, who emigrated from Mexico to the United States, and latin pop.
+Esquinas is primarily a regional Mexican record, it incorporates mariachi and corridos tumbados.
+The album is a tribute to her grandparents, who emigrated from Mexico to the United States.
 Her fourth studio album, Encuentros was released on October 10, 2024.
-Encuentros is primarily a pop rock, latin and regional mexican, incorporating elements of pop, dance-pop, reggaeton and latin pop.
+Encuentros is primarily a regional Mexican record, incorporating mariachi, ranchera, and corrido with modern fusions, including reggaeton and bolero.
+Her fifth studio album, Baraja Bendita was released on August 14, 2026.
+Baraja Bendita blends contemporary pop, latin urban and bilingual rap styles.